 RA3 central axis calibration is used to ensure that the design is accurately aligned with the workpiece during processing.

-- Select "Accessory Information" and then select "Calibrate".
+- Select "Accessory settings" and then select "Calibrate".

 - Select "Next".